List of Marvel Comics teams and organizations: Death Commandos

-The Shi'ar Death Commandos are a team working for the Shi'ar empire.
-Created by Chris Claremont and Chris Bachalo, they made their first appearance in The Uncanny X-Men #467 (December 2005).

 The Shi'ar Death Commandos are a black-ops team operating under the Shi'ar, out of the public eye.
 They were involved in eliminating the Grey Genome, killing all members of Jean Grey's family, except for Rachel Grey and Cable.

-Gladiator later hunted down the Death Commandos, believing they had killed Lilandra Neramani.
-He was almost defeated by the member Black Cloak, but was saved by the arrival of Rachel Grey and the Starjammers, the former killing Black Cloak.

 When Xandra Neramani, daughter of Lilandra and Charles Xavier, was training to take the Shi'ar throne, she asked to see her aunt, Deathbird.
 Oracle of the Imperial Guard, saw Deathbird as a threat, and sent the Death Commandos to kill Deathbird and her escort, the New Mutants.
-Many members of the Commandos died or were defeated.
+Many members of the Commandos were killed.